Sentient07/theano-dropout/README.md

 # theano-dropout
-Implementation of Hinton's dropout in Convolution Neural Networks built over theano.
+Implementation of Hinton's dropout in MultilayerPerceptron and Convolution Neural Networks built over theano on the MNIST dataset.